Kärcher Handheld Cleaner KHB 4-18 Plus

-Uncomplicated cleaning with the hand-held pressure washer – fully mobile thanks to collapsible tank and suction hose.
+Uncomplicated cleaning with the hand-held water blaster – fully mobile thanks to collapsible tank and suction hose.
 Battery and battery charger are not included in the scope of supply.

 Features and benefits